 As GLP‑1 research expands far beyond its traditional diabetes and weight management roots, the complexity of data collection has grown exponentially.
 Today’s GLP‑1 trials are investigating breakthrough applications in sleep apnea management, addiction treatment, cardiovascular disease prevention, non-alcoholic steatohepatitis (NASH), neurodegenerative diseases like Alzheimer’s and Parkinson’s, and PCOS management.
-Each indication demands precise, protocol-critical data that manual collection methods simply cannot deliver with the accuracy and timeliness modern trials require.

 In this competitive environment, data quality isn’t just about regulatory compliance.
 It’s about competitive advantage.
 Sponsors need every data point to be accurate, timely, and defensible.
 The traditional approach of manual data collection, with its inherent risks of transcription errors, delayed reporting, and inconsistent measurements, can no longer meet these demands.